rruy/quake-log/README.md

 ```
 21:42 Kill: 1022 2 22: <world> killed Isgalamido by MOD_TRIGGER_HURT
 ```
-# Requirement
+# Requirements
 The project implemented a gem file for easy install and run parse log.

 - Ruby 2.7
 - Rspec - Lasted version

-## Instructions to install an run project
+## Instructions to install and run project

 #### Installation
 You need run the commands lines above in your terminal
 ```
 $ gem build quake-log.gemspec
 ```
-After you execute build command the output should similar to:
+After you executed build the output should similar to:

 ```
 Successfully installed quake-log-0.0.1